Installation#

 The Python build process is managed using scikit-build-core, which configures

-a Python project using both pyproject.toml
+a Python project using both pyproject.toml and a CMake file.
+It is

 recommended to install EPOC++ into a fresh Python environment to keep your